 a.
-Azimuthally averaged wind profiles
+Azimuthally-averaged wind profiles

 Radial profiles of azimuthally averaged tangential wind ("wind profiles" for short) are often used to study the inner workings of a TC.
 For example, wind profiles are helpful in understanding the fundamental relationship between storm structure and intensification (e.g., Stern et al. 2015; Li et al. 2021; Wu and Ruan 2021).
-Here, we will use wind profiles to examine the evolution of the vortex structure from 24 h before to 24 h after RI onset.
-Specifically, we want to answer the questions of whether RI is preceded by the formation of a well-defined RMW wind as implied by Miyamoto and Takemi (2013, 2015).
+Here, we will use wind profiles to examine the evolution of the vortex structure from 24 hours before to 24 hours after RI onset.
+Specifically, we want to answer the questions of whether RI is preceded by the formation of a well-defined RMW wind as implied by Miyamoto and Takemi (2013) and Miyamoto and Takemi (2015).